edhowland/vish/Syntax.md

 unknown  keyword at: compile time. (but will parse ok internally.)

 - pragma - Expects a string that will be passed to the compiler or runtime.
 (TBD.)
-- import - Expects a single quoted string that represents a   module to be loaded.
+- import - Expects a list of symbols that will be referenced in this translation unit.
-- pragma
+- export -  Expects a list of symbols that will be exported to other translation units.

 ## Atoms